The following video shows a technique I used to remove some distracting elements from the original shots of this album.

 max_time = 10

-to_inspect = str.gsub(/\\n/, "\n")
+to_inspect = str.gsub(/\\n/, "\n") - Save the file

 That's it.
 Enjoy Ruby debugging with RubyMine!